Griffin-2022/Griffin/README.md

 Unlike other DBMS relying on the grammar of DBMS's input (such as SQL) to build AST for generation or parsers for mutation, Griffin summarizes the DBMS’s state into metadata graph, a lightweight data structure which improves mutation correctness in fuzzing.

-Griffin found 55 bugs totally in SQLite, DuckDB, MariaDB, PostgreSQL.
+Griffin found 55 bugs totally in SQLite, DuckDB, MariaDB, PostgreSQL. including 4 undefined behaviors, 15 assertion failures, 3 NULL pointer dereferences, 21 segmentation violations, 1 buffer-overflow, and 6 heap-use-after-free.

 |     |Bug Identifier|
 |-----|-----|